 The Board of Education has authorized the installation of video cameras in the school building and outside on school grounds for purposes of monitoring the safety and well-being of students along with student behavior.
-At times audio recording may be activated in accordance to local school board policy.
+At times audio recording may be activated in accordance with local school board policy.
 If a student is reported to have misbehaved and his/her actions were recorded, school administration may use the recording as evidence of the misbehavior.
-Since these tapes are considered as part of a student's record, they can be viewed only in accordance with State and Federal Law.
+Since these recordings are considered part of a student's record, they can be viewed only in accordance with State and Federal Law.